capybaradevcloud/terraform-provider-cdcovhns/README.md

-# CDC OVH Name Servers Provider
+# Terraform CDC OVH Name Servers Provider

 This repository contains a Terraform provider for managing name servers in OVH.
 The provider allows users to automate the configuration and management of Name Servers records within their OVH infrastructure using Terraform.